-If you are divorced from a Federal employee or annuitant, you may not continue to get benefits under your former spouse's enrollment.
+Getting a Certificate of Group Health Plan Coverage If you are divorced from a Federal employee or annuitant, you may not continue to get benefits under your former spouse's enrollment.
 This is the case even when the court has ordered your former spouse to provide health coverage to you.
-But, you may be eligible for your own FEHB coverage under the spouse equity law or Temporary Continuation of Coverage (TCC).
-If you are recently divorced or are anticipating a divorce, contact your exspouse's employing or retirement office to get RI 70-5, the Guide To Federal Employees Health Benefits Plans for Temporary Continuation of Coverage and Former Spouse Enrollees, or other information about your coverage choices.
+However, you may be eligible for your own FEHB coverage under either the spouse equity law or Temporary Continuation of Coverage (TCC).
+If you are recently divorced or are anticipating a divorce, contact your ex-spouse's employing or retirement office to get RI 70-5, the Guide To Federal Employees Health Benefits Plans for Temporary Continuation of Coverage and Former Spouse Enrollees, or other information about your coverage choices.
 You can also download the guide from OPM's Web site, www.opm.gov/insure.

-Temporary Continuation of Coverage (TCC) If you leave Federal service, or if you lose coverage because you no longer qualify as a family member, you may be eligible for Temporary Continuation of Coverage (TCC).
+If you leave Federal service, or if you lose coverage because you no longer qualify as a family member, you may be eligible for Temporary Continuation of Coverage (TCC).
 For example, you can receive TCC if you are not able to continue your FEHB enrollment after you retire, if you lose your Federal job, if you are a covered dependent child and you turn 22 or marry, etc.